MaskedIsland/ANRL-PyTorch/README.md

 # ANRL-PyTorch
 An implementation of ANRL based on PyTorch.
-Most code of ANRL model in this repository comes from [cszhangzhen/ANRL](https://github.com/cszhangzhen/ANRL).
+Most code of data processing in this repository comes from [cszhangzhen/ANRL](https://github.com/cszhangzhen/ANRL).

 Thanks to [Stonesjtu/Pytorch-NCE](https://github.com/Stonesjtu/Pytorch-NCE), We can easily achieve our aim similar to `tf.nn.sampled_softmax_loss`.